 Are some countries more innocent than others?
 Maybe, but it is not only about the wealthiness of the country or the decisions of the governments, but the choices made by individuals and companies.
 Wealthy countries are often the biggest consumers and waste the greatest share of nature’s resources.
 While some Asian countries have problems with proper recycling processes and the plastic waste “escapes” to the ocean, the wealthy western countries keep on shipping their carbage and recyclables to those countries anyway.
 We set up plants and manufacture our goods in the countries where the legislation about emissions and labor conditions is not so strict.
 And then we create waste and pollution by packing and shipping to get our stuff, consume, and just ship that material back again as trash.
 We complain about Brazil destroying Amazon rainforests for the cattle and its fodder, but yet we want to eat so much beef that we cannot produce enough of it in our own countries.
 Actually, we want to eat meat such amounts, that nothing is enough.

 Very often, the wealthier the country or individual, the more options they have.
-If everyday life is not a struggle to stay alive, then we are lucky enough to be able to make choices and help the planet and the next generation.
-Start with small and simple steps – when those become routine, it’s easier to continue.
+If everyday life is not a struggle to stay alive, then we are lucky enough to make choices and help the planet and the next generation.
+Start with small and simple steps – when those become routine, it’s easier to continue towards a more sustainable lifestyle and awareness.